Mace Head Atmospheric Research Station: Measured storms and wind speeds

+On 24 January 2025 during Storm Éowyn, Mace Head recorded the strongest ever gust of wind in Ireland at 114 mph, breaking the previous record set during Hurricane Debbie in 1961.

 Aerosols

 Air quality modelling is used to highlight the relationship between atmospheric concentrations, emissions, meteorology and other factors.
 These atmospheric measurements are useful in detailing trace gas concentrations and various atmospheric aerosols.